c0rv0s/CS170_project2/README.md

 ## My Special Algorithm
 My special algorithm is simply forward search with an added exit case: if the current iteration has more wrong predictions than the best case so far, it will terminate since it is impossible for this feature to be result in a better accuracy.
 This shaves a significant amount of time off the algorithm’s run time.
 It does not affect accuracy.

-Datasets such as the Iris dataset from UC Irvine work excellently with this code.